-The city of Recife is so famous for it’s bolo de rolo that all friends and family expect to get one as a gift when you visit.
+The city of Recife is so famous for its bolo de rolo that all friends and family expect to get one as a gift when you visit.

 Paçoca is a traditional candy made of peanuts, cassava flour, and sugar.
-You will alwyas find it during festa juninas and in “Saint Cosmas and Damian” packages given to kids.
+You will always find it during festa juninas and in “Saint Cosmas and Damian” packages given to kids.
 Commercial paçoca is the most common given its convenience and taste, but there are also bakeries that sell home made paçocas.

-Created in the northeast region of Brazil, cartola is a dish made out of fried bananas, a generous amount of butter, sugar, cinnamon, and the regional cheese “queijo coalho”, which gets an amazingly tender consistency when heated.
+Created in the northeast region of Brazil, cartola is a dish made out of fried bananas, a generous amount of butter, sugar, cinnamon, and the regional cheese “queijo coalho”, which develops an amazingly tender consistency when heated.

 21. Pudim de Leite ( Milk Pudding)

-One of the most popular home made desserts all over the country, the Pudim de leite is pretty easy to make and is a sure success when serving to guests.
+One of the most popular homemade desserts all over the country, the pudim de leite is pretty easy to make and is a sure success when serving to guests.

-The first bite of well-made pudding is unforgettable, and when the guests ask for the recipe, you know the job is well done.
+The first bite of well-made pudding is unforgettable, and when the guests ask for the recipe, you’ll know the job is well done.

 23. Doce de Buriti

 Tapioca is a white dough made from the manioc plant.
-It is served like a crepe with fillings that vary from the traditional stick of butter to more elaborate fillings like cheese, ham, fruit jam, chocolate, or meat.
+It is served like a crepe, with fillings that vary from the traditional stick of butter to more elaborate fillings like cheese, ham, fruit jam, chocolate, or meat.